 Applications and market sectors:

-The land used to grow the renewable feedstock for the production of bioplastics amounted to approximately 0.68 million hectares in 2014, which accounted for only 0.01 percent of the global agricultural area of 5 billion hectares, 97 percent of which were used for pasture, feed, food, other material uses, bioenergy, and biofuels.
+The land used to grow the renewable feedstock for the production of bioplastics amounted to approximately 0.82 million hectares in 2017, which accounted for less than 0.02 percent of the global agricultural area of 5 billion hectares, 97 percent of which were used for pasture, feed and food.
+Despite the market growth predicted in the next five years, the land use share for bioplastics will remain around 0.02 percent.
 This clearly shows that there is no competition between the renewable feedstock for food, feed, and the production of bioplastics.

 Download the full Bioplastics Market Data Report 2016 here